 In the past, with a diagnosis of sleep apnea, the sleep physician would outfit the patient with a CPAP (Continuous Positive Airway Pressure) unit to treat the problem.
 Compliance with CPAP therapy has historically presented itself with challenges for some patients.

-A snoring/sleep apnea oral appliance is another option that Dr. Klein can provide at our St. Clair and Dufferin dental office.
+Oral Appliance Therapy (OAT) is another option that Dr. Klein can provide at our St. Clair and Dufferin dental office.
 It can be very effective for the right patient, and much more comfortable than wearing a full face mask.
-These oral appliances come in different designs and are custom-fitted to the individual.
 Patients have proven to be far more compliant in wearing the oral appliance at nighttime versus the CPAP machine.

 Wearing the appliance, the number of times the patient stops breathing during the night is substantially reduced, as are the snoring sounds.
 As a result, the patient has a longer and more restful night’s sleep and therefore wakes up feeling more rested—better able to concentrate and enjoy the day.
 The oral appliance is also portable and easy to take with you when you travel.